DemWafflez/factorio-plus-plus-command-blocks/README.md

 Here's a bit of what the mod's capable of.
 This production here is powered by the scripts in the examples.
 While the automation is insane, defending against biters isn't so trivial...
 Especially when pollution is coming in at a whopping rate of 150k/m.
 That's where the hard part of this mod comes in.
 Scripting dynamic defenses.

+Highly recommended to use a decent text editor like VS code, and then paste into the ingame gui!

 It's time for release!
 I actually wonder how people will use this mod.
 We've seen how people used combinators in crazy ways so yeah.🚚🚚🚚